switnet-ltd/quick-jibri-installer/README.md

 ### Jigasi Transcript
 * SIP account
 * Google Cloud Account with Billing setup.

 ### Jibri Recodings Access via Nextcloud
 * Valid domain with DNS record for Nextcloud SSL.

+## Optional custom changes
+* Optional default language
+* Option to enable Secure Rooms
+* Option to enable Welcome Page
+* Option to enable Local audio recording using flac.
+* Option to use Rodentia static avatar (icon credit: sixsixfive).

 ## Custom changes
 * Start with video muted by default
 * Start with audio muted but moderator
-* Rodentia static avatar (icon credit: sixsixfive)

 * Set displayname as not required since jibri can't set it up.

+## Documentation
+* Please check our wiki for further documentation.

 Please note: This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.